Tallinn Airport: Passenger facilities

-A lending library was open on 9 May 2013 in a special area by Gate 1.
+A lending library was opened on 9 May 2013 in a special area by Gate 1.
 All books were donated by public including Estonian president Toomas Hendrik Ilves and the First Lady of Estonia Evelin Ilves.
-The library will have books in ten different languages, the majority being in Estonian, Russian and English.
+The library has books in ten different languages, the majority being in Estonian, Russian and English.
 There will also be a selection of children's books.
 On 16 August 2013 Tallinn Airport unveiled a gallery and started exhibiting artists' work in the Passenger Terminal.
 The gallery of rotating exhibitions on the 1st floor of the Passenger Terminal is open to all arriving and departing passengers as well as those seeing them off or meeting them.

-On 1 September 2013, the airport opened an automatic border control system, that should accelerate procedures for passengers travelling out of the Schengen area.
+On 1 September 2013, the airport opened an automatic border control system, that was meant to accelerate procedures for passengers travelling out of the Schengen area.
 The fully automated border crossing system consists of two automated gates and six registering kiosks.

-The Nordea Lounge services business class passengers of Aeroflot, Air Baltic, Finnair, Flybe, LOT Polish Airlines, Lufthansa and SAS, as well as Priority Pass and members of the Metropolis loyalty programme.
+The Nordea Lounge services business class passengers of Air Baltic, Finnair, LOT Polish Airlines, Lufthansa and SAS, as well as Priority Pass and members of the Metropolis loyalty programme.

 Additional Tallinn Airport GH check-in terminal is located at the Radisson Blu Hotel Tallinn.
 Travellers can check in online and print boarding cards directly from the lobby.
 The system allows to check in 24 hours before departure and choose own specific seat.